close

 Please provide details, labels, or ideas that will help this image be more findable and better described.

-Drawing shows a horse & buggy traveling down a tree-lined Eighty-Seventh Street near Western Avenue in Chicago in 1898.
-This is where in 1897 murderer Christopher Merry buried his wife, Pauline.
+A buggy travels down a tree-lined Eighty-Seventh Street near Western Avenue in Chicago in 1898, where in 1897 murderer Christopher Merry buried his wife, Pauline.
+Accompanies an article recounting a trip to the areas sourrounding Chicago, Ill.

 1898-01-30